Daboia palaestinae: Reproduction

 The copulation of this snake takes place around May.
 Unlike most other vipers, who are viviparous, this snake is oviparous.
 It lays eggs around August and the eggs hatch 1.5–2 months after that.
 The young snakes can bite and kill their prey with a developed venom apparatus.

 In culture

 This snake is probably mentioned in a list of venomous snakes in ancient Egypt, that appears in the Brooklyn Papyrus from the first millennium BC.

 Some modern scholars and commentators have identified the צפע (pronounced Tsefa/Zefa) snake mentioned in the Hebrew Bible as this snake species.
 The name given to this snake in modern Hebrew is צפע מצוי (common Tsefa).

-The code phrase "Nahash Tsefa" (Viper Snake) was broadcast on the radio and TV to instruct Israeli citizens to put on their gas masks during missile attacks from Iraq against Israel, in the first Gulf War in 1991.
+The code phrase “Nahash Tsefa” (Viper Snake) was broadcast on the radio and TV to instruct Israeli citizens to put on their gas masks during missile attacks from Iraq against Israel, in the first Gulf War in 1991.

 In the Israeli Air Force the Bell AH-1 Cobra helicopter was named Tzefa.
 The IDF's paratroopers battalion #202 is called Tzefa Battalion.

-In 2018 the viper was declared Israel's national snake.
+In 2018, the Palestine viper was selected as the national snake of Israel, following a public campaign initiated by Avi Zobel and the "Reptiles of Israel" initiative, in collaboration with local environmental organizations.